vineethdhagey/stock-forecasting-app/README.md

 # 📊 Models Used
-ARIMA & SARIMA: Statistical time-series models for short-term forecasting.
+**ARIMA & SARIMA:** Statistical time-series models for short-term forecasting.

-Prophet: Robust model by Meta for seasonality & trend detection.
+**Prophet:** Robust model by Meta for seasonality & trend detection.

-LSTM: Deep learning model for sequence prediction with memory.
+**LSTM:** Deep learning model for sequence prediction with memory.

+# 🤝 Contributing

+Contributions are welcome!

+1) Fork the repo

+2) Create a new branch

+3) Submit a Pull Request

 # 📄 License
 This project is licensed under the MIT License.